 Service cycles have a wider range.
 People drive differently.
-10,000 miles a year.
-10,000 miles a quarter.
+Some only drive 10,000 miles a year.
+Others 10,000 miles every 3 months.
 10,000 mile a month.
 There are people that fall into each category.
-You can extrapolate by their service history how much they’re driving.
+You can extrapolate from their service history how much they’re driving.
 Those who drive more should be getting frequent VIP messages.
 They are the golden ticket to being the most profitable customers to your dealership in the long- and short-term, so the timing can be accelerated greatly for them.

 Manufactured cycles are the ones that are created by outside forces.
 These require an understanding of what’s happening in the world, in the local area, and in the OEMs ballpark.
 For example, sending a powerful conquest message to truck buyers can be triggered by recalls by another manufacturer.
 Positive local job market reports can prompt a campaign telling people it’s time to upgrade their vehicle.
 During good news that points to a strong national economy are the right time to post $0 down or 0% interest programs.